inbravo/travel/june-2019/README.md

 ##  Srinagar
 *	For almost 3 hours ride through NH 44, arrived at the heart of Srinagar, the famous Dal Lake
 *	Weather is cool here, tourists are flocked around the lake.
 Took a minor pause near the bank of lake
+*	Small boats called Shikara, seeking tourists.
+Big houseboats are placed at some meters inside the lake

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_6860.JPG)